engr101staff/engr101matlab/_sources/working_with_images/ex/image_desaturation.in.rst

   :feedback_b: Oops!
 Looks like you've just copied the new saturation values into the hue channel of the HSV image.
   :feedback_c: Oops!
 You've just copied the hue values back into the HSV image - double check what the question is asking.

-  Finally, copy the saturation channel back in (we don't need to do this for hue, we didn't change it), convert back to rgb format, and display using imshow.
+  Finally, copy the saturation channel back in to the image (we don't need to do this for hue, because we didn't change it), convert back to RGB format, and display using imshow.

   .. list-table::
     :align: left